 Unless you're covered by Medicaid, paying for a nursing home in Ohio is unaffordable for most people.
-In 2011, the average daily cost of a private room in a nursing home in Ohio was $223.
+In 2018, the average daily cost of a private room in a nursing home in Ohio was $260.
 Medicaid is a very common source of funding for long-term care in Ohio, particularly for those who have already used up their own assets to pay for care.
-Medicaid is the only option for many people, since private health insurance policies don't cover long term care and few people buy long-term care (LTC) insurance policies.
+Medicaid is the only option for many people, since private health insurance policies generally don't cover long-term care (LTC) and few people buy LTC insurance policies.
 Medicare generally pays for nursing home care only for a short time following a hospitalization.

-If you are 65 or older, blind, or disabled, and you need long-term care in a nursing home, then you must have income at or below 300% of the SSI Federal Benefit Rate, or $2,163 per month in 2014, to qualify for Medicaid.
+If you are 65 or older, blind, or disabled, and you need long-term care in a nursing home, then you must have income at or below $2,313 per month (as of 2019) to qualify for Medicaid.
+The 2019 monthly income limit for a married couple with both spouses applying is $4,626.
 (Ohioans who receive SSI already qualify to receive Medicaid.)

-In addition, to qualify for Medicaid in Ohio, you must have no more than $1,500 in resources.
+In addition, to qualify for Medicaid in Ohio, you must have no more than $2,000 in resources (or up to $3,000 for a married couple with both spouses applying).
 Resources are assets like money and property.
 Some property does not count toward the resource limit.
-In Ohio, if you are single, one car is exempt up to a value of $4,500, and your home is exempt for the first thirteen months you are in a nursing facility, up to an equity value of $543,000.
+In Ohio, for example, your car can be exempt, and your home is exempt up to an equity value of $585,000 in 2019.
 If you have more equity in your house, it will be counted toward the resource limit.
 Personal belongings are also exempt.
 Retirement accounts are counted as assets only to the extent you can withdraw money from them.

 If you have a spouse who will continue to live "in the community" (at home), then one car is exempt with no restrictions on its value.
 In addition, your home is exempt so long as your spouse still lives there.